domenico-rgs/HSS-on-RiscV/README.md

 [![GitHub issues](https://img.shields.io/github/issues/domenico-rgs/HSS-on-RiscV)](https://github.com/domenico-rgs/HSS-on-RiscV/issues)
 [![GitHub stars](https://img.shields.io/github/stars/domenico-rgs/HSS-on-RiscV)](https://github.com/domenico-rgs/HSS-on-RiscV/stargazers)

-Convolutional Neural Network (U-net type) to classify PCG envelograms.
+Convolutional Neural Network (U-Net) to classify PCG envelograms.
 It is implemented in TensorFlow, C/C++ and Cuda.
-To evaluate the potential application of a RISC-V processor ([AIRISC Core Complex](https://github.com/Fraunhofer-IMS/airisc_core_complex)) as an embedded device, the code with/without AI accelerators is also present.
+To evaluate the potential application of a RISC-V processor ([AIRISC Core Complex](https://github.com/Fraunhofer-IMS/airisc_core_complex)) as an embedded device, the code exploiting AI accelerators is also present.

 :bulb: The goal of the CNN as well as its architecture are introduced in this article: [Deep Convolutional Neural Networks for Heart Sound Segmentation - IEEE Journal of Biomedical and Health Informatics](https://ieeexplore.ieee.org/abstract/document/8620278)